MilanRegmiGitH/todo-app/README.md

-Todo App: A Full-Stack Todo Application with Next.js and FastAPI Features
+**Todo App: A Full-Stack Todo Application with Next.js and FastAPI**

+Features

-Task Creation: Add new tasks easily.
+-Task Creation: Add new tasks easily.

-Task Management: Mark tasks as completed or delete them.
+-Task Management: Mark tasks as completed or delete them.

-Real-time Updates: See tasks instantly with seamless frontend-backend communication.
+-Real-time Updates: See tasks instantly with seamless frontend-backend communication.

 Full-Stack Architecture: Leverages FastAPI as the backend API and Next.js for the frontend.

 Tech Stack